NEW! Medical Marijuana Education Course ON-DEMAND

 DOs with a full, unrestricted Ohio license are eligible to apply for the certificate to recommend.
 There is no fee for the CTR.
-Full requirements are outlined in HB 523 and medical board rules OAC 4731-32, and include an OOA-approved (or OSMA-approved) two-hour CME course on the subject.
+Full requirements are outlined in HB 523 and medical board rules OAC 4731-32, and include annual completion of an OOA-approved (or OSMA-approved) two-hour CME course on the subject.
 Specifically:

 The applicant has completed at least two hours of continuing medical education in a course or courses certified by the Ohio State Medical Association or the Ohio Osteopathic Association that assist physicians in both of the following:

 (a) Diagnosing qualifying medical conditions as defined in section 3796.01 of the Revised Code;

 (b) Treating qualifying medical conditions with medical marijuana, including the characteristics of medical marijuana and possible drug interactions.

 Resources and other information for physicians are available on the MMCP website.